galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 >
 {: .agenda}

-# Many ways of seeing the Galaxy project
+# Many ways of seeing Galaxy

-- Galaxy is a complicated global enterprise
+- Galaxy is a complicated global enterprise.
-- This tutorial outlines the major components, and how they fit together
-- Companion material includes stories of how individuals have developed new project activities
-- What you see depends on how you look at the project, so at the same time, it is:
+- Participants engage in their own chosen way, according to their skills and interests
+- For example, it is seen as:
     - A convenient and reliable way to share complex open science analyses for users
     - Inter-dependent open source code repositories for developers.
     - A global open science collaboration for investigators
-- Participants engage in their own chosen way, according to their skills and interests
 - Each sees a different part of the whole
 - Galaxy flourishes, because all the parts govern themselves in an efficient collaboration.
+- A separate tutorial on how activities were started, helps illustrate how the project grows.
+- This tutorial outlines the major components.
+- The [Hub](https://galaxyproject.org/) provides more detail, and current activities.

 > <tip-title>Classifying components in a global open science project is a hard problem</tip-title>
 > - Categories and divisions are necessarily arbitrary.